 - Wear comfortable shoes and clothes.
 Some women find wearing compression stockings or socks helps with tired legs.

-- Do five-minute mindfulness or breathing meditations to recharge your energy levels.
+- Do five-minute mindfulness exercises or breathing exercises to boost your energy levels.

 - Rest when you can and go to bed early if possible.

 - Try to relax regularly.
 For example, get into the habit of having a warm bath or reading a good book before bed.

 - Ask for and accept help from family and friends.
 Support from people around you can give you more time to rest.

 - Do regular, gentle to moderate physical activity to improve your sleep, boost your energy, ease back pain and more.